Expenses When Buying Property in Turkey

 Buyers pay the fee directly to the SPK validated expert.
 It takes 2-3 days to complete the report.
 You can get the details from the Appraisal report page.

 Title Deed (Tapu) Transfer Fees

-The General Directorate of Land Registry and Cadastre carries out the conveyance procedure.
-Both the buyer and seller must be present unless either side has given Power of Attorney for final signature.
+The General Directorate of Land Registry and Cadastre carries out the deed conveyance procedure.
+Both the buyer and seller must be present unless either party gives a Power of Attorney for final signature.
 The buyer pays 4% of the declared value of the real estate to the title deed office as Title Deed Transfer Tax.

-• Passport translation at Notary (300 TL for each person additionally)
+• Passport translation at Notary (500 TL for each person)

-• Address document translation at Notary for opening a bank account
+• Address document translation at Notary to open a bank account

 • Sworn translator